chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

     subnets:
       - type: dhcp
 ```
-I'm ready to create the container, run the make-maas.sh script with a
+We're ready to create the container, run the make-maas.sh script with a
 single argument which is the name you want your container to have.
+I'm using the
+container name ``maas-test`` for this setup.
 ```bash
 $ ./make-maas.sh maas-test
 Creating container maas-test